aws-samples/data-perimeter-policy-examples/service_specific_guidance/config-specific-guidance.md

 If you want to restrict access to trusted resources, consider implementing these additional controls:

 * **Proactive control example:** Consider implementing CloudFormation Hooks to help prevent developers from specifying the [TemplateS3Uri](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-config-conformancepack.html#cfn-config-conformancepack-templates3uri) property that does not belong to your organization for the [AWS::Config::ConformancePack](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-config-conformancepack.html) resource.
-* **Detective control example:** Consider using CloudTrail management events to monitor the [PutConformancePack](https://docs.aws.amazon.com/config/latest/APIReference/API_PutConformancePack.html) API calls in your environment (specifically, the [TemplateS3Uri](https://docs.aws.amazon.com/config/latest/APIReference/API_PutConformancePack.html#config-PutConformancePack-request-TemplateS3Uri)).
+* **Detective control example:** Consider using CloudTrail management events to monitor the [PutConformancePack](https://docs.aws.amazon.com/config/latest/APIReference/API_PutConformancePack.html) API calls in your environment (specifically, the [TemplateS3Uri](https://docs.aws.amazon.com/config/latest/APIReference/API_PutConformancePack.html#config-PutConformancePack-request-TemplateS3Uri) request parameter).
 If necessary, remediate with the responsive controls of your  choice.

 **Additional consideration 8**